Originally Posted: August 2, 2021

 Put simply, a margin impact analysis helps you to look at each of these variables and assess which areas are bringing in the most profit.
 With this information, it becomes exponentially easier to decide where to focus your time, money, and resources.
-Here we take a closer look at how to conduct a useful analysis.
+Here we take a closer look at how to conduct a useful margin analysis.

 How to Calculate Margin Impact Ratio